juh2/from-pandoc-to-context/example/example.md

 Math can be rendered TeX compatible when `--gladtex` is passed to pandoc.
 Then you can have nice little equations like $x^5 + \frac{4}{5}$.

+## Symbols

+You can use <span class="tex-logo">ConTeXt</span>-supplied symbol sets.
+For example you will see an envelope here: <span class="symbol" set="martinvogel 2">Letter</span>.

+(If your chosen font supports the full or at least necesary set of symbols, you might as well just use the unicode symbols directly.)